material-components/material-components-web/packages/mdc-ripple/README.md

 --- | ---
-`mdc-ripple-surface` | Adds a ripple to the element `mdc-ripple-surface--primary` | Sets the ripple color to the theme primary color `mdc-ripple-surface--secondary` | Sets the ripple color to the theme secondary color
+`mdc-ripple-surface` | Adds a ripple to the element `mdc-ripple-surface--primary` | Sets the ripple color to the theme primary color `mdc-ripple-surface--accent` | Sets the ripple color to the theme secondary color

 ### Sass Mixins